 Computer Usage: Students must adhere to the school's Educational Technology Acceptable Use Agreement, which incorporates the State policy, before they may make use of school technology, including Internet access.
-See Acceptable Use Policy sent home with students at beginning of school year.
+See Acceptable Use Policy sent home with students at the beginning of the school year.